dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/multiple-hosted-webassembly.md

   * Integration of Razor components into pages or views.
   * Prerendering Razor components.

-The preceding configurations are beyond the scope of this demonstration.
+The preceding configurations are beyond the scope of this article.
 For more information, see the following resources:

 * [Host and deploy articles](xref:host-and-deploy/index)
 * <xref:security/enforcing-ssl>